content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/3-program-internal-hello-java-program-how-to-set-path.md

 ## 1) By changing the sequence of the modifiers, method prototype is not changed in Java.

--   Let's see the simple code of the main method.

 ![](media/0b2f43ef4635364baa5cfd3049523d6e.png)

 ## 2) The subscript notation in the Java array can be used after type, before the variable or after the variable.

--   Let's see the different codes to write the main method.

 ![](media/3cce9cf3e6f78520df153c122ba5cee8.png)